AL-eng424/Prime-Based-Noise-Reduction-Investigation/README.md

 numpy
 matplotlib
 time
-primerange from sympy (Not currently used, but will be used to get all primes in a range)
+primerange from sympy (Not currently used, but will be used to get all primes in a range, useful for a type of prime smapling)
 ```